JobQiu/LeetcodeInJava/README.md

 ## Ideas checklist

-Tree Problems, inorder, preorder,
+- Tree Problems, inorder, preorder,
-DP, reuse the previous result.
+- DP, **if we can reuse the previous result.**
-DFS
+- DFS
-BFS
+- BFS
-BackStracking
+- BackStracking
-Array, 2 pointers, swap
+- Array, 2 pointers, swap
-Matrix or Array, visited mark.
+- Matrix or Array, visited mark.
-Map, or array as dictionaries.
+- Map, or array as dictionaries.
-Binary Search, insert
+- Binary Search, insert
-Array, the number is the index of another number Queue,
+- Array, **if the number is the index of another number**
+- Queue,
-Stack,
+- Stack,
-Trie
+- Trie
-Linkedlist, find the start of loop,
+- Linkedlist, find the start of loop,
-Intervals,
+- Intervals,
-Bit manipulation.
+- Bit manipulation.
-Divide by 0.
+- Divide by 0.

 ---